 Best Mobile Trading App

 Manage your risk, protect, and grow your wealth on a mobile trading app?
 You bet! iFlip is incorporating their best automated trading software into their mobile trading app.
 Scheduled for release on December 11, 2019, you’ll soon be able to trade stocks using algorithmic trading software conveniently on your phone.
-And the app is free!
+And the app is open to the public!
 Learn more and sign up at iFlip.